-The second results further indicate that pre-service English teachers possessed a high capacity for ecological thinking as they devised solutions to address climate change within their respective field of ELT.
-These findings imply the social responsibility of the ELT field to cultivate students' critical and ecological thinking beyond English proficiency (Xiong, 2014).
-These results linking

-ELT strategies and climate change also built upon the findings of Setyowati, et al. (2020), who observed that pre-service English teachers could generate ideas for protecting and caring for the environment.
-However, in their study, these ideas centered around general environmental protection actions like planting trees, maintaining cleanliness, using public transportation, and recycling.
-In our study, pre-service English teachers demonstrated solutions that were relevant to their field of ELT, including strategies for teaching climate change issues in English lessons.
+The second results indicate that pre-service English teachers possess ecological thinking as they devise solutions to address climate change within their respective field of ELT.
+These findings pronounce the social responsibility of ELT field to cultivate students' critical and ecological thinking beyond English proficiency (Xiong, 2014).
+These results on the ELT strategies on climate change also build upon the findings of Setyowati, et al. (2020), who observed that preservice English teachers could generate ideas for protecting and caring for the environment.
+However, in their study, these ideas centered around general environmental protection actions like planting trees, maintaining cleanliness, using public transportation, recycling, etc. In our study, pre-service English teachers demonstrated solutions that are relevant to their field of ELT, strategies for teaching climate change issues in English lessons.

-Moreover, the second results indicate that pre-service English teachers were willing to shift the current model of ELT practices to focus on sustainability, empowering students as future leaders to achieve sustainable development goals (SDGs) (Jodoin, 2022), as they proposed indoor and outdoor ELT instructional strategies addressing climate change.
-Besides, these results also contributed novel ELT instructional strategies for teaching on sustainability issues, especially climate change topics.
-Past studies have proposed some strategies such as content and task-based language learning instruction (Hauschild et al., 2012; Nkwetisama, 2011), ecocomposition (Elsherif, 2013), and environmental essay writing (Setyowati et al., 2022).
-Pre-service English teachers in this study added new strategies encompassing both indoor and outdoor activities, such as project-based learning, eco-reading, eco-discussion, and experiential learning.
+The second results also indicate that pre-service English teachers are willing to shift the current model of ELT practices to be focus on sustainability, empowering students as future leaders to achieve Sustainable Development Goals (SDGs) (Jodoin, 2022), as they proposed indoor and outdoor ELT instructional strategies on climate change.
+Besides, these results also contribute to add novel ELT instructional strategies to teach sustainability issues, especially climate change topics.
+Exiting attempts have proposed some strategies such as content and task-based language learning instructions (Hauschild et al. 2012; Nkwetisama, 2011), ecocomposition (Elsherif, 2013), and environmental essay writing (Setyowati et al. 2022).
+Pre-service English teachers add new strategies encompassing both indoor and outdoor activities, such as project-based learning, eco-reading, eco-discussion, and experiential learning.

-All results from this study have extended our understanding of future English teachers' current perspectives on climate change, revealing that they possessed sufficient understanding of climate change and a willingness to address it in their respective ELT field.
-This study contributes to expanding the scope of sustainability research in the English teacher and teacher education fields, which have predominantly focused on in-service teachers' perspectives, as seen in works such as those by Mercer et al. (2022) and Hameed (2023).
-Additionally, this study responds to the need for more sustainability initiatives within English teacher education, as emphasized by Mercer et al. (2022).
-This study also validates

-Bowden's (2010) assertion regarding the potential of incorporating sustainability issues into ELT.
+All results from this study extend our understanding on the current level of perspectives of future English teachers on climate change, revealing that they possess good understanding of climate change and a willingness to address it in their respective ELT field.
+This study contributes to expand the scope of sustainability research on English teacher and teacher education fields, which has predominantly focused on in-service teachers' perspectives, as seen in works such as those by Mercer et al. (2022) and Hameed (2023).
+Additionally, this study responds to the need of more initiatives on sustainability within English teacher education, as emphasized by Mercer et al. (2022).
+This study also validates Bowden's (2010) assertion regarding the potential of incorporating sustainability issues into FLT.